What is Data Science?

 This is a mixture of Mathematics and Statistics, Machine Learning, Domain Knowledge, IT, and software development.

 Math and Statistics is the core as everything from Exploratory Data Analysis to Model Building requires dealing with numbers, vectors, probability, and so on.

-Finally, having the business or domain knowledge could go a long way in determining the accuracy of the result as different business uses different data for prediction and using the right data is of utmost importance in verifying the credibility of our output.
+Finally, having business or domain knowledge could go a long way in determining the result’s accuracy as different businesses use different data for prediction.
+Using the right data is of utmost importance in verifying our output’s credibility.

 Understanding Data Science

 It is primarily the Science used to uncover hidden patterns from data.
-Those hidden patterns or insights could go a long way in achieving ground-breaking results in several fields and improve the lives of the people.
-The image above shows the six stages in a Data Science workflow which helps in making predictions and build models to be used in the production.
-It’s described in details in the next section.
+Those hidden patterns or insights could go a long way in achieving ground-breaking results in several fields and improving people’s lives.
+The image above shows the six stages in a Data Science workflow, which helps make predictions and build models to be used in the production.
+It’s described in detail in the next section.

 Working with Data Science

 Data Science work would be divided into the following categories.